-- 70% were successful in their application to undertake a university course, and had a confirmed place to commence their studies in 2022 - 7% indicated that they would defer their place - One respondent was undertaking an apprenticeship or traineeship - 55% of respondents advised that they would be employed in 2022, and of that percentage, 55% were full-time and 45% part-time - In addition, many students have indicated that they intend combining tertiary study and part-time employment, pursuing service opportunities and still others into full time employment
+- 70% were successful in their application to undertake a university course and had a confirmed place to commence their studies in 2023. - 10% indicated that they would defer their place. - Two were undertaking an apprenticeship or traineeship. - 70% of respondents advised that they would be employed in 2023, and of that percentage, 20% were either part-time or full-time and the balance were employed on a casual basis. - In addition, many students have indicated that they intend to combine tertiary study and part-time employment, pursuing service opportunities and still others into full time employment.